MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 > [!div class="mx-imgBorder"]
 > ![](media/customer-group-union.png "Customer group add union")

-Selecting each of these will enable you to define a new group.
-However, when selecting **Save**, each of these Set Operators will lead to a different result.
+Selecting each of these *Set Operators* will enable you to define a new group.
+At the same time, upon saving each of these will lead to a different result:

 - **Union** will unite the new group you have created in Step Four, with the group you have created in Steps Two and Three.
 Under this option, data that is common to both groups will be maintained, as well as data that is not common to both groups.